cjabradshaw/AfricaChildHealth/README.md

 <code>AfricaCountryChildHealthGithub.R</code>

 ## Data files
+The following files can be found in the <a href="https://github.com/cjabradshaw/AfricaChildHealth/tree/master/data">data</a> subdirectory:

+- WHO.regions.csv

 Note, you must unzip the file 'IHME_DAH_DATABASE_1990_2015_Y2016M04D25.CSV.zip' within the same directory to access the .csv file with the R script